Kamran1819G/Must-Do-Pattern-Problem/ReadMe.md

 ## **How to Solve Pattern Problems?**

+There are **4 general rules** for solving a pattern-based question:

-1. For Outer loop, count the number of lines.
+1. We always use nested loops for printing the patterns.
+For the outer loop, we count the number of lines/rows and loop for them.
-2. For the Inner loop, focus on columns and connect them somehow to the Rows.
+2. Next, for the inner loop, we focus on the number of columns and somehow connect them to the rows by forming a logic such that for each row we get the required number of columns to be printed.
-3. Whatever you are printing, print them inside the inner for-loop.
+3. We print the numbers inside the inner loop.
-4. **[Optional]** Observe symmetry in case of some patterns.
+4. Observe symmetry in the pattern or check if a pattern is a combination of two or more similar patterns or not.